visit-dav/visit/src/doc/dev_manual/PrepareRelease.rst

    The splashscreen in GIMP.

 You'll see that the file has several layers to it.
-There are four layers for each of the four splash screen images that get randomly choosen from when starting VisIt_ or are cycled through when you select *About* in the *Help* menu.
+There are six layers for each of the six splash screen images that get randomly choosen from when starting VisIt_ or are cycled through when you select *About* in the *Help* menu.